dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 Identity resolution happens automatically when entities are tracked from a query.
 This means that if an entity instance with a given key value is already tracked, then this existing tracked instance is used instead of creating a new instance.
 This has an important consequence: if the data has changed in the database, then this will not be reflected in the results of the query.
 This is a good reason to use a new DbContext instance for each unit-of-work, as described in [DbContext Initialization and Configuration](xref:core/dbcontext-configuration/index), and elaborated on in [Change Tracking in EF Core](xref:core/change-tracking/index).

 > [!IMPORTANT]
 > It is important to understand that EF Core always executes a LINQ query on a DbSet against the database and only returns results based on what is in the database.
-However, for a tracking query, if the entities returned are already tracked, then the tracked instances are used instead of creating a instances from the data in the database.
+However, for a tracking query, if the entities returned are already tracked, then the tracked instances are used instead of creating instances from the data in the database.

 <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Reload> or <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValues> can be used when tracked entities need to be refreshed with the latest data from the database.
 See [Accessing Tracked Entities](xref:core/change-tracking/entity-entries) for more information.